couchbeard/Couch-Beard/README.md

 4. Login to the website.

 5. Go to 'Tools/Import' and choose 'Wordpress'.
-Select the XML file.
+Select 'backup.xml' and submit.

 6. Go to 'Appearance/Themes' and activate 'wpbootstrap'